Anushjp/country-info-app/README.md

 1. Sign up or log in to Vercel.
 2. Import your repository:
   -  Click on "New Project".
-  -  Select your Git provider (GitHub, GitLab, Bitbucket).
+  -  Select your Git provider (GitHub).
   -  Find your repository and import it.
 3. Configure the project settings:
   -  Ensure that the "Framework Preset" is set to "Create React App".